How do we know that we’re choosing the wrong person? This question bothers people especially for those who are about to take a vow of marriage.

 But the real question here is not how, but why.

 Because we don’t know exactly who the right person for us, we all likely to commit the same mistake.
-The uncertainty and latency of so many factors that play significant role of “being right” in the process of choosing the perfect person, makes it almost impossible for us to marry with a perfect one.
+The uncertainty and latency of so many factors that play a significant role of “being right” in the process of choosing the perfect person, makes it almost impossible for us to marry with a perfect one.

 However, perfection is not really the issue here.
 The real cause is our cognitive appraisal or the way we see circumstances in our daily life.